CovenAnalytica/coldCounter/README.md

 # Data Exploration Tool

-This repository includes a distrobution of BeeKeeper Studio Portable.
+This repository includes a distribution of BeeKeeper Studio Portable.
 This project is in no way affiliated with Beekeeper Studio, nor is any person presently involved with the development of this project, but they make a very easy to use SQLite browser that does not require you to install any additional software locally to your computer to use.